daichi-ishida/Visual-Simulation-of-Smoke/README.md

 When you run this program, simulation result is written to the "output" directory as AVI video format.

-To get higher resolution, modify RESOLUTION in include/constants.hpp.
+To get higher resolution, modify N in include/constants.hpp.
 Instead, the calculation gets much slower.
 (most of the time is spent on solving poisson equation)

-Screenshot: RESOLUTION = 3

 ## Screenshot